Vets are popularizing CBD for pets by taking a more pragmatic view about its legality

 Hemp is equated with cannabis for no good reason

 If cannabis is out of bounds for legal use, so also is hemp as it seems to carry the curse of THC that gives cannabis a bad name.
-THC causes ‘high’ which is the reason for it receiving the ire of law that sees all evils in it.
-But unless THC exceeds a certain limit, it does not cause ‘high.’
+THC causes ‘high' which is the reason for it receiving the ire of the law that sees all evils in it.
+But unless THC exceeds a certain limit, it does not cause ‘high.'
 It means that high THC is only bad.
 It will be too much to expect hemp with zero THC, but it can be present in a very small amount as low as 0.03% which does not have any impact on the endocannabinoid receptors, hence safe.
-However, the US lawmakers are not ready to accept this argument which is why hemp came under the Controlled Substance Act, 1937 and labeled as Schedule I drug.
+However, US lawmakers are not ready to accept this argument which is why hemp came under the Controlled Substance Act, of 1937 and was labeled as a Schedule I drug.

 CBD is now in the mainstream

-Despite the ongoing debate about the legality of cannabis and CBD that can often confuse many people, there is clear evidence that CBD has proliferated into the mainstream.
-Hemp farming is now legal and cleared for use for research only, but the signal is very clear that the US administration is soft-pedaling on CBD related legal violations.
+Despite the ongoing debate about the legality of cannabis and CBD which can often confuse many people, there is clear evidence that CBD has proliferated into the mainstream.
+Hemp farming is now legal and cleared for use for research only, but the signal is very clear that the US administration is soft-pedaling on CBD-related legal violations.
 This gives enough encouragement to sell and use CBD products no matter whether it is for humans or animals despite the federal laws still prohibiting its use.